elmata485/Labs_F.Computacional/README.md

 # Labs_F.Computacional

 Laboratories carried out in the course of FS-043.
+UCR

 Ubuntu/Linux